fengyuanchen/cropper/README.md

 <script src="/path/to/cropper.js"></script>
 ```

-The CDNJS provides CDN support for Cropper's CSS and JavaScript.
+The [cdnjs](https://github.com/cdnjs/cdnjs) provides CDN support for Cropper's CSS and JavaScript.
 You can find the links [here](https://cdnjs.com/libraries/cropper).

 ### Usage